jvde-github/AIS-catcher-docs/docs/configuration/overview.md

 [***Output***](output/overview.md)
 Examples: screen display, file logging, network streaming, database storage

+## Key Casing (CLI vs JSON)

+- In JSON configuration files, keys are case-sensitive and should be lowercase.
+- On the command line, setting names passed after a device/output switch (e.g. `-gr`, `-gm`, `-u`, `-H`) are not case-sensitive.
+- In this documentation, tables show setting names in lowercase to match JSON.

 ## Advanced Architecture
 For more complex setups, AIS-catcher supports multiple inputs with input-specific models: